 - 1 pound grapes any variety or a combo

 - 1 pint figs cut in half, generally about 6-9 figs; 1/2 pound (optional)

 - 4 balls burrata 8 oz/ball

 - 3 tablespoons olive oil

-- Place grapes and figs on a baking dish.
+- Place grapes and figs (or other seasonal fruit of choice) on a baking dish.

-- Whish together olive oil, balsamic, honey, minced thyme leaves, and salt and drizzle over grapes and figs.
+- Whisk olive oil, balsamic, honey, minced thyme leaves, and kosher salt together and drizzle over grapes and figs. Top with thyme sprigs.